Favourite Stories of Courageous Girls

 A problem for me with a number of the extracts is that the heroines are there to dutifully serve and usually save brothers, boyfriends and old men in distress.
 So the status quo of gender relations is maintained and even strengthened, particularly in the fairytales but also in several of the pieces from the literary canon.
 The narrative voice is often the male one; the action is also sometimes in the hands of the boys, as with the redoubtable Julian and Dick; George (a pseudo-boy) does at least get to row them all away from the adventure, but she’s not given quite the same kudos.

 Some readers will respond to the more feisty girls, though I am not sure that they will find inspiration in all of them.
-However, if we agree that part of being a good reader is to read evaluatively and critically, then maybe this collection will provide a platform for some fruitful discussion.
+However, if we agree that part of being a good reader is to read evaluatively and critically, then maybe Favourite Stories of Courageous Girls will provide a platform for some fruitful discussion.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.